Cali93/subgraph-detector/README.md

 Create a .env file based on the .env.example and put the credentials of your bot.
 You can find the channelId by activating the Discord Developer mode in settings > advanced.

+If you want to be notified only when a new subgraph deployment occurs you can comment `line 18 in src/configs/config.ts`

 If you want to be notified as soon as an event happens (not very useful for now IMO) instead of only when a deployment/version update occurs.
 You can change the query used `at line 45 in src/app.service.ts` with GET_SUBGRAPHS